Battle of al-Qadisiyyah: Troop strength and deployment

-Sassanid Persia
+Sasanian army

 The Persian army reached Qadisiyyah in July 636 and established their highly fortified camps on the eastern bank of the Ateeq river.
-There was a strong bridge over the Ateeq river, the only crossing to the main Sassanid camps, although they had boats available in reserve to cross the river.
+There was a bridge over the Ateeq river, the only crossing to the main Sasanian camps, although they had boats available in reserve to cross the river.

-The Sassanid Persian army, about 60,000 strong, fell into three main categories, infantry, heavy cavalry, and the Elephant corps.
+The Sasanian Persian army, about 60,000 strong, fell into three main categories, infantry, heavy cavalry, and the Elephant corps.
 The Elephant corps was also known as the Indian corps, for the elephants were trained and brought from Persian provinces in India.
-On 16 November 636, the Sassanid army crossed over the west bank of Ateeq, and Rostam deployed his 45,000 infantry in four divisions, each about 150 meters apart from the other.
+On 16 November 636, the Sasanian army crossed over the west bank of Ateeq, and Rostam deployed his 45,000 infantry in four divisions, each about 150 meters apart from the other.
 15,000 cavalry were divided among four divisions to be used as a reserve for counter-attack and offensives.
 At Qadisiyyah, about 33 elephants were present, eight with each of the four divisions of the army.
 The battle front was about 4 km long.

-The Sassanid Persians' right wing was commanded by Hormuzan, the right centre by Jalinus, the rear guard by Piruzan, and the left wing by Mihran.
+The Sasanian Persians' right wing was commanded by Hormuzan, the right centre by Jalinus, the rear guard by Piruzan, and the left wing by Mihran.
 Rostam himself was stationed at an elevated seat, shaded by a canopy, near the west bank of the river and behind the right centre, where he enjoyed a wide view of the battlefield.
-By his side waved the Derafsh-e-Kāveyān (in Persian: درفش کاویان, the 'flag of Kāveh'), the standard of the Sassanid Persians.
-Rostam placed men at certain intervals between the battlefield and the Sassanid capital, Ctesiphon, to transmit information.
+By his side waved the Derafsh-e-Kāveyān (in Persian: درفش کاویان, the 'flag of Kāveh'), the standard of the Sasanian Persians.
+Rostam placed men at certain intervals between the battlefield and the Sasanian capital, Ctesiphon, to transmit information.

-Rashidun
+Rashidun army

 In July 636, the main Muslim army marched from Sharaf to Qadisiyyah.
 After establishing camp, organizing defences, and securing river heads, Sa'd sent parties inside Suwad to conduct raids.
 Sa'd was continuously in contact with Caliph Umar, to whom he sent a detailed report of the geographical features of the land where the Muslims encamped and the land between Qadisiyyah, Madinah, and the region where the Persians were concentrating their forces.

-The Muslim army at this point was about 30,000 strong, including 7,000 cavalries.
+The Muslim army at this point was about 30,000 strong, including 7,000 cavalry.
 Its strength rose to 36,000 members once it was reinforced by the contingent from Syria and by local Arab allies.
 Sa'd developed sciatica, and had boils all over his body.
 He took a seat in the old royal palace at Qadisiyyah from where he directed the war operations and had a good view of the battlefield.
 He appointed as his deputy Khalid ibn Urfuta, who carried out his instructions to the battlefield through the chains of messengers.
 The Rashidun infantry was deployed in four corps, each with its own cavalry regiment stationed at the rear for counterattacks.
 Each corps was positioned about 150 meters from the other.
 The army was formed on a tribal and clan basis so that every man fought next to well-known comrades and so that tribes were held accountable for any weakness.